clarencelam1/school_projects/README.md

+#School Projects
-This is the repo that holds all my school projects.
+This is repo holds my college projects.